 This breed is like the English Mastiff: Stubborn, Headstrong and can be a bit lazy when they want to be.
 They like to downplay their intelligence and can drive any new dog owner crazy with their refusal to listen.
 On the plus side, they are amazing with kids and other animals if properly socialized.
 They will also protect their family with their life, making them a great family companion.

 Both the English Mastiff and the American Mastiff can carry the brindle gene.
 These huge dogs commonly carry the gene, and the coloring is quite a popular color in the mastiff community.
 This coloring combined with their size can make mastiffs look even more imposing than the other breeds in this list.

 Mastiffs aren’t the best dogs for first time dog owners, and you should only get one if you are a firm leader with your dog and can spend time training them.
 Mastiffs are extremely stubborn, and they like to enact that stubbornness regularly which may lead you to think they are stupid.
 Make no mistake, they are smart and use it to their advantage at any chance they get.

-The Irish Wolfhound will fall into the reverse brindle category.
-Often mistaken for the Scottish Deerhound, their wiry coats are always on the lighter side, but you’ll see some tiger striping come through which means they still fall into the reverse brindle bucket.
+The Irish Wolfhound will often fall into the reverse brindle category.
+Their wiry coats are always on the lighter side, but you’ll see some tiger striping come through which means they still fall into the reverse brindle bucket.
 Seeing the Irish Wolfhound with reverse brindle coloring is quite common for the breed, although it’s slightly harder to see because their coat is somewhat rough and dense.

 The Irish Wolfhound is another dog that’s not recommended for first-time dog owners.
 They are similar to mastiffs in where they can be somewhat standoff-ish with strangers, but open up to them once they are known and invited to be part of the family.
 This is another giant dog breed, and they are beautiful with their brindle coloring.